system76/docs/_articles/disaster-recovery.md

 /path/to/directory/for/storing/backup
 ```

+> **NOTE:** Depending on your ISP/Cloud Provider or physical location.
+Upload speeds may vary or even be throttled.
+If possible, connect via Ethernet for a faster, more stable connection when transferring files.

 #### Installation

 To install <u>Deja Dup</u>, search for it in the <u>Pop!\_Shop</u>, <u>Ubuntu Software</u> or run this command: